-Prior to the participants first day of employment, the ES will work with the participant and Resource Team to create an individualized plan for job stabilization.
-The ES will continue to coordinate the Resource Team, follow-up with the participant once they are employed, and provide monthly progress reports to the entire team.
-This phase usually requires minimal time by the employment specialist, as most individuals will need minimal support/ contact (e.g. 1 hour per month)/ The benefit specialist may spend 1-2 hours per week helping the individual manage the changes in their benefits, the work incentives they use, negotiating with SSA and other benefit program administrators.
-2.12 Other Components of VFPS: Workplace PAS Personal assistance on the job as needed.
+Resou to coo and pi This phase usu need minimal hours per wee rce Team to c ordinate the R rovide month ually requires support/ cont ek helping the otiating with S reate an ind esource Tea ly progress r minimal time tact (e.g. 1 h individual m SA and othe y of employment, the ES will work with ividualized plan for job stabilization.
+Th m, follow-up with the participant once eports to the entire team. e by the employment specialist, as mos our per month)/ The benefit specialist nanage the changes in their benefits, th r benefit program administrators.
+PAS e ES will continue they are employed, t individuals will may spend 1-2 2.12 Personal assistance on the job as needed.
 This is a personal care worker who assists member with personal cares at the job site when necessary and can be funded by the long-term care agency where the member is enrolled.
 3.0 Unit of Service Provider must bill using app ropriate pro cedure codes and modifiers.
-Service Code Modifier Modifier Service Description Unit of Service T2038 HJ Barriers & Assets Identification Each/ Per Session T0238 HJ U6 Benefit Analysis Each 3.1 T2038 HJ U8 PASS Plan Development Each T2038 HJ UA Assistive Technology Assessment Each T2038 HJ UB Career Exploration/ Goal Validation Each T2038 HJ UC Guided Job Search/ Business Planning Each T2038 HJ UD Full Stabilization/ Transition to LTS Each T2038 HJ UE Ongoing Support Per 15 minutes T2038 HJ U7 Workplace PAS Per 15 minutes 4.0 Doc umentation of Service 4.1 Provider must respond to the IDT within two (2) business days to accept or decline a referral.
+Service Code Modifier Modifier Service Description Unit of Service T2038 HJ Barriers & Assets Identification Each/ Per Session T0238 HJ U6 Benefit Analysis Each 3.1 T2038 HJ U8 PASS Plan Development Each T2038 HJ UA Assistive Technology Assessment Each T2038 HJ UB Career Exploration/ Goal Validation Each T2038 HJ UC Guided Job Search/ Business Planning Each T2038 HJ UD Full Stabilization/ Transition to LTS Each T2038 HJ UE Ongoing Support Per 15 minutes T2038 HJ U7 Workplace PAS Per 15 minutes 4.0 Docι umentation of Service 4.1 Provider must respond to the IDT within two (2) business days to accept or decline a referral.
 Provider must work with IDT to ensure services begin on the planned date and time.
 If the planned start date is delayed, Provider shall immediately notify the IDT to ensure the needs of the Enrollee are met.
-4.2 authorization IDT must prior authorize all services prior to being rendered by Provider.
+4.2 IDT must prior authorize all services prior to being rendered by Provider.
 Notification of authorization to Provider shall include expected start date, duration of authorization, units authorized and any expected outcomes, if applicable.
-4.3 The Provider r must retain co pies of the a authorization notification.
-4.4 The IDT shall is frequency, or notification to Provider when the tasks anges. assigned, amount,
+4.3 The Provider must retain copies of the authorization notification.
+4.4 The IDT shall in frequency, or notification to Provider when the tasks anges. assigned, amount,